 - (i) The parties to the Award have agreed on guidelines ("guidelines") concerning workplace investigations. - (ii) Failure to comply with the guidelines may be used as evidence that a person or employer has failed to properly conduct or speedily conclude a workplace investigation.
 However, a person or employer cannot be prosecuted only because of a failure to comply with the guidelines. - (iii) Upon becoming aware of possible unsatisfactory work performance or conduct by an employee the employer may decide to investigate. - (iv) Workplace investigations are a process by which employers gather information to assist the employer to make an informed decision.
-Workplace investigations typically involve enquiring, collecting information and ascertaining facts. - (v) When deciding whether to investigate possible unsatisfactory work performance or conduct, factors that the employer should consider include: - The seriousness of the possible unsatisfactory work performance or conduct; - How recent the possible unsatisfactory work performance or conduct occurred; - Potential implications in not undertaking an investigation; and - Whether there are any mitigating factors (for example drug/alcohol dependency, health issues including mental health issues, or family/domestic violence issues). - (vi) Employers shall properly conduct and speedily conclude workplace investigations concerning possible unsatisfactory work performance or conduct.
+Workplace investigations typically involve enquiring, collecting information and ascertaining facts. - (v) When deciding whether to investigate possible unsatisfactory work performance or conduct, factors that the employer should consider include: - The seriousness of the possible unsatisfactory work performance or conduct; - How recent the possible unsatisfactory work performance or conduct occurred; - Potential implications in not undertaking an investigation; - Whether there have been concerns, threats or allegations made against the employee previously by any complainant; - Whether the complaint itself has been copied to others, thereby indicating that any allegation about work performance or conduct may be vexatious, punitive or harassment; and - Whether there are any mitigating factors (for example drug/alcohol dependency, health issues including mental health issues, or family/domestic violence issues). - (vi) Employers shall properly conduct and speedily conclude workplace investigations concerning possible unsatisfactory work performance or conduct.